klojang4j/klojang-templates/README.md

 #### Ditch Blocks vs. Placeholders

-Ditch blocks really are just comments &#8212; comparable to HTML or Java comments.
+Ditch blocks really are just comments, comparable to HTML or Java comments.
 You can even use ditch blocks to "comment out" nested templates:

 ```